 Attributes on DFDL annotations that are not in the DFDL namespace or in no namespace are ignored.

 A DFDL Schema document contains XML schema annotation elements that define and assign names to parts of the format specification.
 These names are defined using the target namespace of the schema document where they reside and are referenced using QNames in the usual manner.
 A DFDL schema document can include or import another schema document, and namespaces work in the usual manner for XML schema documents.
-The schema as a whole includes all additional schema referenced through import and include.
+The schema as a whole includes all additional schema documents referenced through import and include.
 Generally, in this specification, when we refer to the DFDL Schema we mean the schema as a whole.
 When we refer to a specific document, we will use the term DFDL Schema document.

 The DFDL Annotation Elements